claritagallery/clarita-api/README.md

 ## Install manually

-Clarita uses [pipenv](https://pipenv.pypa.io/) for dependency management.
+Clarita uses [rye](https://rye.astral.sh/) for dependency management.

 This project supports [direnv](https://direnv.net/).
-If you use it just run `direnv allow`.
+If you use it you need to [add support for the rye layout](https://github.com/direnv/direnv/wiki/Python#rye), then just run `direnv allow`.

 To install dependencies manually run:

-    pipenv install --deploy
+    rye sync

-Clarita should work on Python 3.10 or later, but it has been most tested on Python 3.10.
+Clarita should work on Python 3.10 or later, but it has been most tested on Python 3.12.

 ## Development

 Copy *.env.example* file as *.env*.
 Default values should work for local development.

-    pipenv install --dev
+    rye sync
-    pipenv run dev
+    rye run dev

-To run all linters:
+To run ruff linters:

-    pipenv run lint
+    rye lint

 To run tests:

-    pipenv run test
+    rye test

 Install the pre-commit hooks to lint code before every commit: